Jaz-K/ramen-space/README.md

-Find Users shows up the last five new user Profiles While typing, profiles with matching letter combinations are shown up (first name like last name ) If a new friend request comes in a little notification icon popo up next to Friends
+Find Users shows up the last five new user Profiles While typing, profiles with matching letter combinations are shown up (first name like last name ) If a new friend request comes in a little notification icon popo up next to Friends.

 <kbd><img src="client/public/gifs/04-ramen-space-find-add-user.gif" width="80vw"/></kbd>

 ### Chat